karkha-0/pub_DDoSimu5G/README.md

 - Run simulation from scripts:
   ++++++++++++++++++++++++++++++++++++++++
+ - Before running Simu5G, Omnet++, and inet, you need to copy the modified src files under modifiedExternalFiles/ to the respective src files as indicated in the path and rebuild.

   - under /simulations/CaseID/script, there are two shell files (need to be adjusted)

 - Convert D2D Model mobility traces from ONE to Simu5G: